 Compare notes.
 What is similar between your notes?
 Just because the majority of your friends tasted something different, does not mean that you were wrong.
 It is possible that you may perceive tastes differently.
 Our coffee has been through countless hours of cupping and note-taking sessions.

 Note: Taste and flavour are not synonymous, they are very different from each other.
 Taste is solely the chemical senses processed by your taste buds.
-Flavor is a combination of numerous faculties.
+Flavour is a combination of numerous faculties.
 The brain interprets all of the factors previously mentioned, bundling them together in what we know as flavor.